 This was just a short-snippet of my experience with Narcosis, a horror game about being trapped at the bottom of the ocean.
 It’s a tense experience that, like many recent horror games, doesn’t just settle for disturbing visuals and startling jump-scares.
 Rather, it understands that a successful horror game always takes things one-step further.
 An effective horror game doesn’t just present a scary situation; it also provides real reasons for the player to fear it.
 How can a game accomplish that?
 Well, in the case of Narcosis, all it really took was stuffing its players into a bulky, heavy, diving-suit.

 One of those moments came as I stomped up to two doors while exploring my diver’s former base.
 I wanted to just leave them be, but my low oxygen level kind of forced the issue.
-So after slamming the first door in a crab’s face, I opened the other one hoping that the next sight wouldn’t be panic-inducing.
+So after slamming the first door shut in a giant crab’s face, I opened the other one hoping that the next sight wouldn’t be panic-inducing.
 I was foolish to be so optimistic, because panic is exactly what I got.
 I was greeted by a grizzly space, filled with blood, dead squid, and a corpse thrown in for good measure.
 What was left in my tank was now getting rapidly expended in a flurry of choking, haggard breaths due to what I’m sure was wide-eyed panic on the part of my diver.
-It was too late to turn around though.
-There was a spare tank in there that I could no longer afford to ignore.
-So we went in, watching the air level tick down step-by-quaking step.
-I only just managed to refill in time and book it out of there.
-The rest of my time in the base was spent braced to quickly look away every time I opened a door, fearful of suddenly breaking into a panic at the sight of whatever horror could have been lurking behind it.
-Once again that diving suit managed to inspire terror; this time as a conduit for the game to get inside my head.
+This removed simply turning around as an option and made the spare tank sitting against the back wall into something I could no longer afford to ignore.
+So we went in, all the while watching as the air level ticked down with every quaking step.
+I reached the tank with only moments to spare and proceeded to book it out of there as fast as my diver’s coffin-esque suit would allow.
+The rest of my time in the base was spent braced to quickly look away every time I opened a door, fearful of suddenly breaking into a panic at the sight of whatever crab-shaped horror could have been lurking behind it.
+Deep-sea diving suits: vital for survival, but at the cost of having to live in a terrible situation.

 What else do you think goes into a successful horror game?
 What’s your take on the genre as a whole?